marioabouzeid/BitMind/README.md

     DB_PASS=your_database_password
     DJANGO_SECRET_KEY=your_django_secret_key

-    # If testing you can set it to 0.0.0.0 to run on local mashine
+    # If testing you can set it to 0.0.0.0 to run on local machine
     DJANGO_ALLOWED_HOSTS=your_allowed_hosts
     DEBUG=0_or_1